espilker/MovieWebsite/README.md

 ## Additional Features

+- **Progressive Web App:** Users can download the site as a Progressive Web App
 - **Error Handling:** Displays user-friendly messages for API errors.
 - **Loading Indicators:** Shows loading spinners while fetching data.
 - **User Authentication:** Allows users to log in with their TMDb account and manage their watch list.